George Henry Thomas: Remaining with the Union

 At the outbreak of the Civil War, 19 of the 36 officers in the 2nd U.S. Cavalry resigned, including three of Thomas's superiors—Albert Sidney Johnston, Robert E. Lee, and William J. Hardee.
 Many Southern-born officers were torn between loyalty to their states and loyalty to their country.
 Thomas struggled with the decision but opted to remain with the United States.
 His Northern-born wife probably helped influence his decision.
 In response, his family turned his picture against the wall, destroyed his letters, and never spoke to him again.
-(During the economic hard times in the South after the war, Thomas sent some money to his sisters, who angrily refused to accept it, declaring they had no brother.)
+During the economic hard times in the South after the war, Thomas sent some money to his sisters, who angrily refused to accept it, declaring they had no brother.

 Nevertheless, Thomas stayed in the Union Army with some degree of suspicion surrounding him, despite his action concerning Twiggs.
 On January 18, 1861, a few months before Fort Sumter, he had applied for a job as the commandant of cadets at the Virginia Military Institute.
 Any real tendency to the secessionist cause, however, could be refuted when he turned down Virginia Governor John Letcher's offer to become chief of ordnance for the Virginia Provisional Army.
 On June 18, his former student and fellow Virginian, Confederate Col. J.E.B.
 Stuart, wrote to his wife, "Old George H. Thomas is in command of the cavalry of the enemy.
 I would like to hang, hang him as a traitor to his native state."

 Nevertheless, as the Civil War carried on, he won the affection of Union soldiers serving under him as a "soldier's soldier", who took to affectionately referring to Thomas as "Pap Thomas".

 Kentucky

 Thomas was promoted in rapid succession to be lieutenant colonel (on April 25, 1861, replacing Robert E. Lee) and colonel (May 3, replacing Albert Sidney Johnston) in the regular army, and brigadier general of volunteers (August 17).
 In the First Bull Run Campaign, he commanded a brigade under Maj.
 Gen. Robert Patterson in the Shenandoah Valley, but all of his subsequent assignments were in the Western Theater.
 Reporting to Maj.
-Gen. Robert Anderson in Kentucky, Thomas was assigned to training recruits and to command an independent force in the eastern half of the state.
-On January 18, 1862, he defeated Confederate Brig.
+Gen. Robert Anderson in Kentucky, Thomas was assigned to train recruits and command an independent force at Camp Dick Robinson in Garrard County, boosting the Union presence in central Kentucky and demonstrating federal resolve to Confederate forces gathering at Cumberland Gap and Barbourville in eastern Kentucky.
+Thomas led this command, which eventually became the First Division of the Army of the Ohio, to victory at Mill Springs, defeating Confederate Brig.
 Gens.
-George B. Crittenden and Felix Zollicoffer at Mill Springs, gaining the first important Union victory in the war, breaking Confederate strength in eastern Kentucky, and lifting Union morale.
+George B. Crittenden and Felix Zollicoffer, and gaining the first important Union victory in the war.
+This victory significantly diminished Confederate strength in eastern Kentucky and lifted Union morale nationally.